Santiag0SR/web_project_4/README.md

 ## Description

-The purpose of this project is to create a website fully responsive in all device sizes and to add some functionality, like adding a modal and being able to change the profile.
+The purpose of this project is to create a website fully responsive in all device sizes and to add some functionality using JavaScript.

+    - Being able to change the profile.
+    - Add new cards
+    - Delete cards
+    - Like button

 Check out my work: https://santiag0sr.github.io/web_project_4/